Gameshow Safeguarding Policy

 Step 1 – Verbal Warning

-The person is given a verbal warning, which is is recorded in writing.
+The person is given a verbal warning, which is recorded in writing.
 The person’s account of their alleged actions is considered.

 Step 2 – Written Warning